 I manage our family farm in the Texas Panhandle where we grow wheat and cotton.
 Our father didn't think my sister and I would want to keep it after he passed, but as a business, it makes a lot of sense.
 Of course, his generation thought we wouldn't want to run it because, well, what...
 Continue Reading →

 This week's batch of potato salad.
 My mom made the best potato salad.
 It was one of my favorite parts of long, hot summers in rural Oklahoma.
-As a kid I never asked her to make it, but every couple of weeks, a new batch would appear -- small chunks of potato, sweet pickle, egg,...
+In June and July, a new batch would appear every couple of weeks -- small chunks of potato, sweet pickle, egg, and raw onion all mixed in a...
 Continue Reading →

 Recently, on my way to a lunch meeting, I caught a FarmHer minute on RFDTV.
 RFDTV for those not in the Ag world is the rural television news station with everything from weather reports to rodeo standings.
 I listen to it on Sirius/XM to keep up with the daily market reports.
 (Yes, I am a...
 Continue Reading →